Aiven-Open/klaw-docs/3.1/docs/getting_started/getting_started.rst

 -------------
 -   Any IDE like IntelliJ/Netbeans or Eclipse to build the applications.
 -   Java installed machines to run the applications
--   Rdbms (like Oracle/MySQL..) or Apache Cassandra
+-   Rdbms (like Oracle/MySQL..) or File based

 1 Download Kafkawize
 --------------------
-Download the latest version (4.4). https://kafkawize.com/download/
+Download the latest version (4.5). https://kafkawize.com/download/

 This bundle includes the libraries of kafkawizeuapi and kafkawizeclusterapi

 2 Download Metastore
 --------------------

-If Cassandra is used as metastore, you can download from http://cassandra.apache.org/download/

 If Rdbms is used as metastore, download

 Mysql : https://dev.mysql.com/downloads/

 Oracle : https://www.oracle.com/database/technologies/oracle-database-software-downloads.html

+of file based/

 Or any other Rdbms is ok.